koindx/docs/docs/getting-started/connect.md

 Click the connect button and choose the wallet you want to use.

-After you have pressed it, the wallet will ask you for permission to provide information.
+After you have pressed the button, your wallet will ask for permission to provide account data from your wallet.

 Accept to proceed.